Sirosky/Image-Pearer/README.md

 ## 2. Extract Images
 *For Image Pearer to work, you must first extract the images to be paired from the LR and HR source.
 The below is the recommended approach.*

 Use FFMPEG or a similar tool to extract images based on scene detection.
 For example, `ffmpeg -i "LR.mkv" -filter_complex "select=bitor(gt(scene\,0.4)\,eq(n\,0))" -vsync drop "lr_extracted/%06d.png"`.
 Be sure to extract images for both the HRs and the LRs.
-Scene detect is the recommended approach here to ensure that a the image pairs *roughly* match up, even if they're a few images apart.
+Scene detect is highly recommended to ensure that the image pairs *roughly* match up in the ordering of the LR and HR image sequences.
 It also decreases the likelihood of false positives resulting in poorly matching pairs.

 ## 3. Execute
 *With the images extracted, you can prepare to run the script.*